jcervas/teaching/2023-2024/class-cmu-84-352/books.md

 - Michele Norris.
 2024.
 Our Hidden Conversations: What Americans Really Think About Race and Identity.
 Simon & Schuster. <https://www.simonandschuster.com/books/Our-Hidden-Conversations/Michele-Norris/9781982154394>
 - Michelle Alexander.
 2020.
 The New Jim Crow - Mass Incarceration in the Age of Colorblindness.
 The New Press. <https://newjimcrow.com/>
 - Eddie Glaude Jr. 2017.
 Democracy In Black: How Race Still Enslaves The American Soul.
 Crown. <https://www.penguinrandomhouse.com/books/228365/democracy-in-black-by-eddie-s-glaude-jr/>
-- **NEW**: Nichole M. Bauer, ed.
+- Nichole M. Bauer, ed.
 2020.
 Politicking While Female: The Political Lives of Women.
 LSU Press. <https://lsupress.org/9780807172919/politicking-while-female/>
+- **NEW** Russell, Kathy, Midge Wilson, and Ronald Hall.
+2013.
+The Color Complex (Revised): The Politics of Skin Color in a New Millennium.
+Revised edition.
+New York: Anchor.